DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 * phone
 * text

 You can talk to them as little or as often as you need.
-This could be every week for a year, or just a few times before making an application.
+This could be every week for more than a year, or just a few times for some one-to-one support.

 ## How your adviser can help you

 ### If teaching is just an idea

-$q-tta-two$

 Your adviser can talk to you about what teaching is really like and help you understand if it’s right for you.